rafaelfvalim/octasensor/README.md

-# Template create using - bootstrap3-jade-node-express-grunt
+## Template was created using - bootstrap3-jade-node-express-grunt

 ## Install dependencies